 Article on Victimology

 When we see the word victims the first question that comes to our minds is, who are victims?
 And what do we know about them?
-This word seems to have a very straight forward definition, but in reality the answer to the questions relating to this concept can be very open ended and have highly elaborate and broad approach.
+This word seems to have a very straight forward definition, but in reality, the answer to the questions relating to this concept can be very open-ended and have the highly elaborate and broad approach.

 One helpful starting point in exploring ‘what we know’ about the identity and attributes of victims is the celebrated stereotype of ‘the ideal victim’.
 In Christie’s perceptive there are six attributes that at the level of social policy are most likely to result in the conferring of complete, legitimate and unambiguous victim status on someone who has had a crime committed against them.
 Paraphrasing Christie, the six attributes are: